+Ostia means "mouth," and literally, the port city of Ostia Antica was situated at the mouth of the River Tiber near the Tyrrhenian Sea and served as Rome's seaport.
 Ostia Antica is conveniently located near Rome and offers a less crowded, more serene atmosphere than the Eternal City.
-Similar to Pompei, the ruins of Ostia Antica are spread over a large geographical area and unveil the intricacies of early Roman life.
+Similar to Pompeii, the ruins of Ostia Antica are spread over a large geographical area and unveil the intricacies of early Roman life.
 However, Ostia Antica offers amenities of modern life including a museum, shops, cafeteria all in close proximity to nearby beaches and Rome.
-En route and during your Presto Tour, you will be enveloped by the beauty of peaceful Roman countryside.
-Our guide will convey the relevance of the ancient graffiti, mosaics, frescoes, preserved architecture of this critical harbor city.
+En route and during your Presto Tour, you will be surrounded by peaceful Roman countryside.
+You will see ancient graffiti, mosaics, frescoes, and preserved architecture of this ancient critical harbor port city.
 Ostia Antica reinvented itself over time, eventually becoming an urban escape for wealthy Romans.
-You will discover the ingenuity of ancient times: the story behind communal latrines, an ancient fire department and numerous public baths.
+You will discover the ingenuity of ancient times, the story behind communal latrines, an ancient fire department and numerous public baths.
 This itinerary consists of Necroplois, Porta Romana, Republican Warehouses, Baths of Neptune, Teatro, Square of the Guilds, Mill, Via Casa di Diana, The Forum, The Marine Gate and we will finish up with a visit to the Ostia Museum.